 - Closing

-Direct Donation of Land
+Direct Donation of Land (Fee Simple)

 Charitable or Bargain Sale

 A charitable sale is when a donor who intends to contribute sells a property priced below the appraised market value.
-This gift provides tax benefits such as paying no capital gains tax on the donated portion.
+This gift provides certain tax benefits such as paying no capital gains tax on the donated portion.

 Retained Life Estate